viklund/courses/assembly/1611/exercises/illumina_assembly.md

 #### MaSuRCA

+MaSuRCA takes quite some time to run, so start it over lunch! (...or if you're not into waiting, there are finished results in `/proj/g2016024/nobackup/illumina_assembly/assemblies/`)
 Once again - start by making an output directory, this time called "masurca", and load the necessary modules:

 ```